archembaud/std-execution-fvm-cfd/USEFUL_DATA.md

 Used: Table A, B, C, D, E, F, G, H, I, J, K, L
 Status: All relevant data is used.

+## Proposed Tables

+Weak Scaling: one table

+## Proposed Graphics

+Weak Scaling graph: 4 lines for Intel
+- STD::EXEC using GCC
+- STD::EXEC using ICX
+- OpenMP using GCC
+- OpenMP using ICX

+Weak Scaling graph: 4 lines for AMD
+- STD::EXEC using GCC
+- STD::EXEC using ICX
+- OpenMP using GCC
+- OpenMP using ICX